Open Singup

 Patients with Renal Impairment Dosing

-Pediatric dosage adjustment recommendations based on a usual dosage of 20 mg/kg/dose PO every 8 hours (Max: 3 g/day):
+Pediatric dosage adjustment recommendations based on a usual dosage of 20 mg/kg per dose PO every 8 hours (Max: 3 g/day)

-CrCl 50 mL/min and higher: No dosage adjustment needed.
+CrCl 50 mL/minute or more: No dosage adjustment needed.

-CrCl 30 to 49 mL/min: For regimens of 1 g PO every 8 hours, change to 1 g PO every 12 hours.
+CrCl 30 to 49 mL/minute: For regimens of 1 g PO every 8 hours, reduce dose to 1 g PO every 12 hours.
 For one-day treatment of herpes labialis (usually 2 g PO every 12 hours for 2 doses), give 1 g PO every 12 hours for 2 doses.
 Other regimens do not require a dosage adjustment.

 Intermittent hemodialysis

 The FDA-approved product label recommends administering the usually recommended dose after hemodialysis.
-Alternatively, 10 mg/kg/dose PO every 24 hours is recommended by other experts (based on a usual dosage of 20 mg/kg/dose PO every 8 hours); administer after dialysis.
+Alternatively, 10 mg/kg per dose PO every 24 hours after dialysis (based on a usual dosage of 20 mg/kg per dose PO every 8 hours) has been recommended.

 Peritoneal dialysis

 FDA-approved product label suggests that supplemental doses of valacyclovir should not be required after chronic ambulatory peritoneal dialysis; however, the effects of peritoneal dialysis on valacyclovir pharmacokinetics have not been studied.
 Dosing recommendations are based on the known effects of peritoneal dialysis on acyclovir pharmacokinetics.
-Other experts recommend 10 mg/kg/dose PO every 24 hours (based on a usual dosage of 20 mg/kg/dose PO every 8 hours).
+Other guidelines suggest 10 mg/kg per dose PO every 24 hours (based on a usual dosage of 20 mg/kg per dose PO every 8 hours).

 *non-FDA-approved indication